-Working time and working time accounts
+Working time and working time accounts in temporary employment

 The hours a temporary employee is obliged to work can be freely agreed with the employer.
 However, working hours must comply with the provisions of the German Working Hours Act (ArbZG, Arbeitszeitgesetz).
 The Working Hours Act provides, for instance, that the employee may not work more than eight hours a day on average, but the maximum working time can be extended to up to ten hours a day if appropriate rest periods are granted.